thomasWeise/moptipy/README.md

 This configuration is denoted by the header `fes;timeMS;f`.
 After this header and until `END_PROGRESS`, each line will contain one data point with values for the specified columns.

+If you perform multi-objective optimization, then one additional column will be added for each objective function.
+The column header will be `fi` with `i` being the zero-based index of the function.
+`f` then stands for the scalarized version of the objective values.

 You can copy the contents of this section together with the header into calculation software such as Microsoft Excel or LibreOffice Calc and choose `;` as separator when applying the text-to-column feature.
 This way, you can directly work on the raw data if you want.